Alpha99-k/Alpha99-k/README.md

 # 👋 Hi, I'm Alpha Kanjala

-I'm a website developer specializing in WordPress development — profficient in various themes and plugins to develop fully functional and optimized sites.
+I'm a website developer specializing in website development with WordPress — profficient in various themes and plugins to develop fully functional and optimized sites.

 ---